Should I get an online accountant for my small business?

 Are you familiar with the latest laws and regulations?

-In the accounting and business world, it’s important to always stay up-to-date with the changing policies, laws and regulations introduced by the local or federal government.
+In the accounting and business world, it’s important to always stay up-to-date with the changing policies, laws and regulations introduced by the government.

 Ask your shortlisted candidates about best practices relevant to the current legal landscape.
 If they’re aware of the latest HMRC policies and rules, it’s a good indication that they know what they’re doing and will be able to prevent your business from getting into legal trouble.

 While you may already have an idea of how much an accountant charges for their services, it’s always a good idea to discuss expectations and your budget so you’re both on the same page.

 Other than the rates, you can also discuss the payment methods, frequency and whether an accountant would be willing to switch to a monthly fee or flat-rate from an hourly rate, or vice versa.

 Other important points to discuss are the payment expectations if a project goes beyond the specified scope in the case that there are any urgent tasks at hand.

 Hiring an online accountant means you won’t be physically present to monitor their working hours or specify processes and the type of software to use.

 Asking this question allows you to get a better idea of how an accountant works, what documents or access they require from you, the tools they use and what deliverables they would send over, among other things.